amtep/ck3-tiger/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [`LICENSE`](LICENSE) file for more details.

 ## How to use
+Download a release package from [GitHub](https://github.com/amtep/ck3-tiger/releases).
+Unpack it somewhere, and remember where, so that you can specify the path to it in the next step.

-Run it from the command line:
+Then run the tool from the command prompt:
 <pre>
-ck3-tiger <i>path/to/your/</i>descriptor.mod
+<i>path/to/</i>ck3-tiger <i>path/to/your/</i>descriptor.mod
 </pre>
 or
 <pre>
-ck3-tiger "<i>path/to/</i>Paradox Interactive/Crusader Kings III/mod/YourMod.mod"
+<i>path/to/</i>ck3-tiger "<i>path/to/</i>Paradox Interactive/Crusader Kings III/mod/YourMod.mod"
 </pre>

 (Note that the quote marks around the path are important because of the spaces in it.)